VDuchauffour/nix-config/README.md

 </details>

-## Specifical cases
+## Special cases

 ### Raspberry Pi

-To handle the small RAM size, add a swap during installation
+To handle the lack of RAM, add a swap during installation

 ```shell
 # create a 3G swap file (you can do 2048 if you prefer 2G)